onekiloparsec/aa-js/README.md

 I am the author of the Swift version too.
 It's called [SwiftAA](https://github.com/onekiloparsec/SwiftAA).

-Main Changes in the upcoming V3
+Main Changes in V3
 ================

 - **All algorithms based on arbitrary-precision operations thanks to [decimal.js](https://github.com/MikeMcl/decimal.js).**
 - `nutation` module moved inside the `earth` module.
 - Moved all (non-Earth) planets modules inside a `planets` folder.
-- Addition of numerous orbital getters for planets (mean longitude, semi-major axis, inclination, eccentricity...)
+- **Addition of numerous orbital getters for planets** (mean longitude, semi-major axis, inclination, eccentricity...)
 - Much easier and cleaner distinction between *heliocentric* and *geocentric* coordinates of planets.
-- Added a transformation from equatorial to topocentric coordinates.
+- Added a transformation from equatorial to *topocentric* coordinates.
 - Important bugfix on `getPositionAngle` and `getPhaseAngle` in the `Moon` module.

 Available Modules
 ================

-* Planets: all the (static and dynamic) details, coordinates, quantities about `Mercury`, `Venus`, `Mars`, `Jupiter`, `Saturn`, `Neptune` and of course `Pluto`: planet constants, aphelion, perihelion, phase angle, illuminated fraction, magnitude, semi-diameters.
+* Planets: all the (static and dynamic) details, coordinates, quantities about `Mercury`, `Venus`, `Mars`, `Jupiter`, `Saturn`, `Neptune` and of course `Pluto`: planet constants, aphelion, perihelion, phase angle, illuminated fraction, magnitude, semi-diameters, heliocentric & geocentric coordinates, distance from earth, velocities, orbital details etc.
-* In addition, for `Mars`: the planetocentric declination of the Sun and the Earth
+* In addition, for `Mars`: the planetocentric declination of the Sun and the Earth.
-* In addition, for `Jupiter`: the planetocentric declination of the Sun and the Earth
+* In addition, for `Jupiter`: the planetocentric declination of the Sun and the Earth.
-* In addition for `Saturn`: the details of the rings system
+* In addition, for `Saturn`: the details of the rings system.
-* `Earth` & `Moon`: all the coordinates, and many details about the Moon
+* `Earth` & `Moon`: all the coordinates, and many details about the Moon.
+* `nutation`: in longitude, for obliquity, true & mean obliquity of the ecliptic.
-* `Sun`: mean & true anomaly, coordinates
+* `Sun`: mean & true anomaly, coordinates.
+* `aberration`: ecliptic and equatorial.
 * `juliandays`: creation, transformation, local mean sidereal time.
+* `times`: transformation between UTC, TT, AI, UT1...
-* `cosmology`: the cosmology calculator from Ned Wright's, but re-implemented
+* `cosmology`: the cosmology calculator from Ned Wright's, but re-implemented, and tested.
-* `distances`: all the conversions of distances
+* `distances`: all the conversions of small and extra-galactic distances.
-* `nutation`: in longitude, for obliquity, true & mean obliquity of the ecliptic
-* `precession`: all the precession functions between epochs for coordinates
+* `precession`: all the precession functions between epochs for coordinates.
-* `sexagesimal`: utilities for manipulating sexagesimals
+* `sexagesimal`: utilities for transforming values between decimal and sexagesimal.
-* `transits`: get rise, transit and set hours, dates, julian days, as well as altitude.
+* `risetransitset`: get rise, transit and set hours, dates, julian days, as well as altitude.
+* `exoplanets`: **WIP** module to hold exoplanet transit details calculations. as altitude.

 Installation